mmlabs-mindmaze/mmpack/docs/devguide.rst

 This section is about contributing to mmpack.

-We use gerrit (https://intranet.mindmaze.ch/mmlabs/gerrit/) as code review tool.
+We use gerrit provided by gerrithub (https://review.gerrithub.io/) as code review tool.
 If you do not know gerrit, there is a standard debian package called **git-review** which helps you interacting with gerrit (basically just call "git review" once you are ready to send a commit for review).

 The master branch is ... the *master* branch.
 We fork to create releases, and currently only maintain the last *major* release while working on a new one.